burntwater0/Google-Play-Redeem-Code/README.md

 - **🛠️ Error Handling and Rate Limiting:** Robust error handling is implemented to manage exceptions during code generation and checking.
 Additionally, a small delay is included between requests to avoid rate limiting and ensure smooth operation.

-- **📊 Clear Reporting: ** The script provides clear output, displaying the generated codes, their redeemability status, and corresponding URLs if applicable.
+- **📊 𝐂𝐥𝐞𝐚𝐫 𝐑𝐞𝐩𝐨𝐫𝐭𝐢𝐧𝐠: ** The script provides clear output, displaying the generated codes, their redeemability status, and corresponding URLs if applicable.

 - **🤖 User Interaction:** With a user-friendly command-line interface, this script is accessible to both beginners and experienced users.
 It guides users through the process and reports results effectively.